Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 • Gochujang.
 Korean fermented chili paste.

 • Gochukaru.
-Korean dried chili flakes.
+Korean dried chili flakes, also known as red pepper flakes.

 • Fish sauce.
 Just a splash at the end!